ErsinDemirel94/GAN-and-VAE-using-MNIST/README.md

-# gan-for-mnist
+# GAN and VAE Architectures on MNIST Dataset

-GAN model is trained using MNIST dataset
+GAN and Variational Auto Encoder models are trained on MNIST dataset and discussed the outputs.